An explanation of Mondrian's oeuvre by Michael Sciam

 Interpreting the visible

-Around 1907, the earlier landscapes of the naturalist phase are stripped of trees, houses, and any sign of human presence and seem to want to express an unspoiled nature:
+Around 1907, the earlier landscapes of the naturalist phase with boats, trees, houses and mills are stripped of any sign of human presence and seem to want to express a primordial, unspoiled natural environment:

 Fig. 4